fox-archives/tails/readme.md

     - displays recent activity, starred items, stats, and quick actions for creating projects
   - projects tab
     - displays all projects in grid fashion
+- linting / style formatting
+  - option to have no linting or style formatting (meaning, the editor does everything)
+  - or option to have prettier, eslint configs symlinked to project directory and have watch optiosn for auto update
+  - or have combo wombo or something

 ## development